lanl/ExactPack/doc/source/intro.rst

 For code verification, one compares the code output against known exact solutions.
 There are many standard test problems used in this capacity, such as the Noh and Sedov problems.
-Such exact solution codes are usually stand-alone programs that can be downloaded from the web, after which the user must roll out his or her own plotting package and analysis utilities.
-When comparing across multiple codes, this can be a time consuming and potentially error prone process.
 ExactPack is a utility that integrates many of these exact solution codes into a common API (application program interface), and can be used as a stand-alone code or as a python package.
 ExactPack consists of python driver scripts that access a library of exact solutions written in Fortran or Python.
-The spatial profiles of the relevant gas quantities, such as the density, fluid velocity, sound speed, or internal energy, are returned at a time specified by the user.
+The spatial profiles of the relevant physical quantities, such as the density, fluid velocity, sound speed, or internal energy, are returned at a time specified by the user.
 The solution profiles can be viewed and examined by a command line interface or a graphical user interface, and a number of analysis